 (h) the date of slaughter.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) If an animal to which an NLIS device is not applied is moved to an abattoir under an exemption in regulation 83(1) but is not slaughtered there, the abattoir operator must not cause or permit the animal to be moved from the abattoir unless —